Juniata College Student Conduct Philosophy

 D. Notice of Alleged Violation

 When a student has been accused of violating a policy of the Code of Conduct, a hearing officer will be assigned to the incident.
 In the event of multiple students’ alleged involvement, the same hearing officer will work with all parties.
-Usually within 10 business days, the hearing officer will contact the respondents via Juniata e-mail to set up a time to meet with each of the students.
+Usually within 10 business days, the hearing officer will contact the respondents via Juniata e-mail to arrange a time to meet with each of the students.
 At the time of this contact, the respondents will be notified of the Code of Conduct or College policy they are accused of having violated as well as the date, time, and location of the incident.
 Additional resources for learning more about the policies will be noted in the contact letter.

 Most notices of alleged violation will contain information about a meeting that has been set up in advance between the responding student and the hearing officer.
 If the responding student needs to select a different meeting time, he/she must notify the hearing officer via e-mail a minimum of 24 hours prior to the meeting to reschedule.